JehnenS/FinTextSim-LLM/README.md

 - isolation of the MDA&A section (Item 7 and Item 7A)
 - detection of outlier documents
 - tokenization into sentences and text cleaning
-- perform necessary preprocessing steps to conduct topic modeling with BERTopic as well as LDA and NMF
+- perform necessary preprocessing steps

-## fmp
-- load data from FinancialModelingPrep.com

 ### modalities
 - extraction of modalities (sentiment)